sfosc/sfosc/README.md

 This is the place to contribute content to the website, and collaborate on writing new social contracts, documenting business models, and more.

-[You might rather see the site in its final, rendered form](https://sfosc.org) - it's easier to read that way.
+The latest release is visible on https://sfosc.org - it's easier to read that way.<br/>
+The current `master` branch is visible on https://sfosc.org/preview

 To contribute, send a pull request.
 By doing so, you agree to have your content distributed and shared under the same terms as the LICENSE.md file dictates.